 Christmas List for Wannabe Badasses

 Everyone — well, every guy anyway — secretly yearns to be a badass.
 The kind of man’s man who can maim and kill enemies using an array of awesome weapons, uncanny dexterity, superior intelligence and even his bare made-of-granite hands.
 It’s science, look it up.
 Those fortunate enough to be born a badass don’t need to pretend, but the rest of us have little choice but to worship fictional badasses and dream how devastating we would be in an alternate universe.
-Using the best movie and TV badasses from 2012 as inspiration, here is a must-have Christmas wish list for wannabe tough guys like myself.
+Using the best movie and TV badasses from recent pop culture as inspiration, here is a must-have Christmas wish list for wannabe tough guys like myself.

 - Richard Harrow’s Aim